Plsr/website-next/content/posts/2018-03-27-a-year-without-alcohol-three-months-in.md

 For every decision in life, there are consequences, and not all of them are positive.
 The same goes for this one.
 Some of the disadvantages I have noticed include:

 - **Most alcohol-free beers taste bad**: I really like the taste of beer, in the last year I started getting into craft beer a lot, so alcohol-free beer is mostly a disappointment.
 Most of them are really sweet.
-I try to get my hands on a Clausthaler Extraherb, Becks Blue or Jever Fun when I can.
+I try to get my hands on a Clausthaler Extraherb, Becks rose or Jever Fun when I can.
 Also most alcohol-free white beers do taste decent.
 - **You are always that guy**: If you have social surroundings that are okay with having people around that do not drink like I have for broad parts, that’ll make things easier.
 But you will often have to explain why you do not drink.
 A lot of people did sober January in the beginning of the year, which helped a lot.

 For me, all the advantages, by far, outweigh the disadvantages I found, so I’m pretty excited to see what will happen in the next few months.
 I’m not sure if this will be a regular check in, or if it will just happen every now and then, when there is enough to write about.
 But I like the idea of having this written down somewhere, if not only to remind myself that it’s worth to stick with it.